MCFpy/mcf/docs/source/algorithm_reference/optimal-policy_algorithm.rst

 The optimal tree maximises the value function (or welfare), computed as the sum of the individual policy scores, such as potential outcomes or :math:`IATEs`, by assigning all observations in a terminal leaf node to a single treatment.
 If restrictions are specified, then they are incorporated into treatment specific cost parameters.

-While the basic logic follows `Zhou, Athey, and Wager (2022) <https://doi.org/10.1287/opre.2022.2271>`_ , the details of the programmatic implementation differ.
+While the basic logic follows `Zhou, Athey, and Wager (2022) <https://doi.org/10.1287/opre.2022.2271>`_, the details in the programmatic implementation differ.
-For instance, in contrast to policytree, the optpoltree allows you to consider constraints regarding the maximal shares of treated observations, treatment costs, and different policy scores.
+For instance, in contrast to the ``policytree``, the ``optpoltree`` option allows to consider constraints regarding the maximal shares of treated observations, treatment costs, and different policy scores.

 Let us look into this method further: